abhipai/abhipai.github.io/content/authors/admin/_index.md

 ## About Me!

-Graduate student at UIUC pursuing Aerospace Engineering exploring the world of autonomy, learning and control.
+Graduate student at UIUC pursuing Aerospace Engineering with a focus on autonomy, learning and control.
 Extensive experience in UAS design, development, and autonomy.
 Passionate about expanding expertise and driving impactful innovations.